Biopsy 3. Histological examination

 • In addition, this diagnosis allows you to determine the extent of the upcoming operation in cancer patients.

-Biomaterial sampling can be done in different ways.
+Biomaterial can be collected in different ways.

 1. – a technique for obtaining a biopsy using a special thick needle (trephine).